Skip to content

 Pest Control for Buffalo Gnats

 Because they live and breed in water, controlling buffalo gnats at the early stages is impossible.
 Strict regulations regarding pesticides in or near water prevent the treatment of buffalo gnat breeding grounds.
-The negative effects of such a practice could have devastating effect on fish and the general health of our rivers and streams.
+The negative effects of such a practice could have a devastating effect on fish and the general health of our rivers and streams.
 Additionally, spraying or fogging the banks of a river will not achieve control.
 Rather, it is best to focus on preventing the bites of these aggravating gnats.

 Fishermen, hikers, or campers will be better served wearing protective clothing and covering any exposed skin.
 Buffalo gnats tend to bite up high on the head, face, neck, and arms.
-Consider wearing a hat with protective netting which prevents the black flies from accessing these areas.
+Consider wearing a hat with protective netting, which prevents the black flies from accessing these areas.
 Some studies have shown that black flies are more attracted to dark colored clothing than light colored clothing.
 Buffalo gnats are most active at dawn and dusk; avoid these peak activity times if possible.
 If you have electricity, arrange fans to have a steady breeze blowing through your riverside retreat area.
 As the weather cools, you will naturally notice a decline in the black fly population.
-If you are particularly sensitive to black fly bites, time your camping and fishing trips during times of the year where these biting gnats are less plentiful.
+If you are particularly sensitive to black fly bites, time your camping and fishing trips during times of the year when these biting gnats are less plentiful.

 Sand Fly Gnats

-With bases and operations worldwide, our US Military personnel has experienced the dreadful diseases spread by the sand flies.
+With bases and operations worldwide, our US Military personnel have experienced the dreadful diseases spread by the sand flies.
 Thousands of our soldiers who have served in the Middle East and South America have been diagnosed with Leishmaniasis.
-Leishmaniasis is a parasite that is spread through the bite of the female sand fly.
+Leishmaniasis is a parasite that is spread through the bite of the female sandfly.
 This disease may present as skin ulcers on the body and eventually ulcers around the mouth and nose.
-Often patients experience fever, low red and white blood cell count, and enlarged spleen and liver.
+Often, patients experience fever, low red and white blood cell count, and enlarged spleen and liver.
 The incubation period is long, it may be months or even a year before symptoms begin.
 Therefore, a service member may be home from deployment before the symptomatic boils begin to appear.
 A report published by Walter Reed Medical Center states that they diagnosed and treated 2,040 cases of Leishmaniasis between 2001-2016, with the majority of the cases linked back to a deployment to the Middle East.
 However, they suggest the number of affected service members is much higher as mild cases often go unreported or the diagnosis was made outside of the military medical system.

-Worldwide, true sand flies are more than a pesky annoyance; they are a purveyor of deadly diseases.
-In areas where DDT was commonly used to prevent mosquitos and their diseases, sand flies were dramatically reduced.
-However, innovative, and novel approaches to sand fly management are required to prevent outbreaks of the above-mentioned dreadful diseases.
+Worldwide, true sandflies are more than a pesky annoyance; they are a purveyor of deadly diseases.
+In areas where DDT was commonly used to prevent mosquitos and their diseases, sandflies were dramatically reduced.
+However, innovative, and novel approaches to sandfly management are required to prevent outbreaks of the above-mentioned dreadful diseases.

 Non-Biting Gnats